 Coal-Derived Carbon Layers: A Game-Changer in Transistors

-The University of Illinois group, under Cao’s leadership, demonstrated the groundbreaking application of coal-derived carbon layers as gate dielectrics in two-dimensional transistors.
-These transistors, built on semimetal graphene or semiconductor molybdenum disulfide, exhibited more than twice the operating speed with lower energy consumption compared to conventional materials.
-The unique properties of coal-derived carbon layers, being amorphous and lacking crystalline structures, contribute to reduced power consumption during device operations.
+Led by Professor Cao, the University of Illinois team showcased a groundbreaking use of coal-derived carbon layers as gate dielectrics in two-dimensional transistors.
+These transistors, built on semimetal graphene or semiconductor molybdenum disulfide, achieved more than double the operating speed.
+They also consumed less energy compared to traditional materials.
+The amorphous nature of coal-derived carbon layers, which lack crystalline structures, plays a crucial role in reducing power consumption during device operation.
+This innovation paves the way for faster and more efficient electronics, marking a significant advancement in the field.

 Fueling the AI Revolution: Memristors with Coal-Derived Carbon Layers